 RMAN-based backups are the only supported backup method for Data Guard environments.
-RMAN is Data Guardaware in that it uses its metadata to behave transparently across the primary and physical standby databases in the Data Guard environment.
+RMAN is Data Guard-aware in that it uses its metadata to behave transparently across the primary and physical standby databases in the Data Guard environment.

-Performing backups in a Data Guard environment is almost identical to performing backups for a single- or multi-instance database in a non-Data Guard environment.
-The differences are described in the following sections.
+Performing backups in a Data Guard environment is almost identical to performing backups for a single- or multiinstance database in a non-Data Guard environment.
+The differences are described in the following topics.